VicentGJ/AD-webmanager/README.md

 # Contributing
 Contributions are always appreciated!

-The project is licensed under the GNU GPL version 2 (and any later version).
+The project is licensed under the GNU GPL version 3.
 Contributors must sign-off on their commits, indicating that they agree with the Developer Certificate of Ownership (developercertificate.org).